adapt-social/api/guides/Authentication-guide.md

 ### What is an OAuth token?
     - OAuth 2.0 uses Access Tokens.
 An Access Token is a piece of data that represents the authorization to access resources on behalf of the end-user.
 OAuth 2.0 doesn't define a specific format for Access Tokens.
 However, in some contexts, the JSON Web Token (JWT) format is often used.

-### How do we add it to our project?
-    - Create a .NET Core 6 Web API Project
-    - Install Required NuGet Packages
-    - Configure JWT Authentication
-        - In appsettings.json add JWT token details.
-        - In your Program.cs file, configure JWT authentication
-    - Generate JWT Tokens
-    - Protect API Endpoints

-### Which alternatives are out there for us?
-    - 4 main schemes:
-        - Local Authentication
-        - Token Based Authentication
-        - API Key Based Authentication
-        - OAuth (Open Authorization)

-### How does JWT works?
-    - Once the user is logged in, each subsequent request will include the JWT, allowing the user to access routes, services, and resources that are permitted with that token.

 ### What info is in that token?
     - In its compact form, JSON Web Tokens consist of three parts separated by dots, which are: Header, payload, signature